robertwenner/comics/doc/outputs.md

   available.
 Sorted from next to be published to later scheduled comics.
   Comics not yet scheduled go last.

-* `published_comics` array of all published comics, with any meta data or information from other output generators that already ran available.
+* `published_comics` array of all published comics, with any metadata or information from other output generators that already ran available.
   Sorted from latest to earliest.